blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Block Schemas

 Block Schemas in the Block Protocol describe the shape of their own properties.
-These properties should be stored within the same type system as the one that can be queried through the Graph Service.
+These properties should be stored within the same type system as the one that can be queried through the Graph Module.

 In the proposed system, Block Schemas are analogous to Entity Types.
 A Block Schema would need to be described in terms of Property Types.
 Links in Block Schemas in the proposed system must be explicit.